idodogroup/developement/README.md

 Our development team in 2 years became development department which now counts about 70 people and 8 main teams with distinct competencies.

-**Software Development**
+###### Software Development
 Divided into 4 sub teams.
 These teams care for specifics projects (Delivery app, picking app, customer portal, order tracking, …) and are composed of a Tech / Team Lead and both Back-End and Front-End Developer (and some Full Stack Developers).
 -	[Back-End Developer](https://www.pracujvdodo.cz/volne-pozice/?r=detail&id=1559198109)
 -	[Front-End Developer](https://www.pracujvdodo.cz/volne-pozice/?r=detail&id=1569032291)
 -	[Full Stack Developer](https://www.pracujvdodo.cz/volne-pozice/?r=detail&id=1593475985)

 We are aiming to strenghten current teams but also build new ones for new projects, innovations or integrations.
-So feel free to contact us through job ad or a [mail](mailto:vaclav.petrus@idodo.cz)
+So feel free to contact us through a job ad or a [mail](mailto:vaclav.petrus@idodo.cz)

-**R&D**
+###### R&D
 Divided into 2 sub teams.
 R&D pushes technological innovation and oversees 2 strategic long-term projects – Tyche and Kronos.
 One is engine for planning routes and capacity optimalization and the other one is an algorithm that can predict our free capacities in individual zones based on historical data.
 -	[R&D Developer](https://www.pracujvdodo.cz/volne-pozice/?r=detail&id=1580368369)

+> **Which team will I work in?**
+> Hard to say.
+We are trying to identify needs for new developers for product teams in advance, but not always we are hiring for specific team.
+We are deciding this based on current need in time of onboarding and we try considering your interest – are you interested more into technical problems, infrastructure etc.?
+Or would you like to communicate with our partners?

 ### 💼 Work at DODO